jacylang/dev-book/docs/jon/spec.md

 ### Numeric data types

 There's no limit to Integer ("int" further) and Floating-point ("float" further) numbers, and is only specified by implementation.

-## Why _JON_?

-Spoiler: No clear reasons, I just like creating "my" things.

-JSON is a very popular format used almost everywhere, so why do we need a different format?

-- It is more liberal than JSON but still obvious and simple
-- It is more human friendly but not that hard as YAML
-- It is more complex than JSON, in a good way 😇

-_JON_ was also made as an alternative to TOML, as _Jacy_ is similar to **Rust** that uses TOML.
-I don't really like TOML 😐.

 ## Grammar